telerik/fiddler-everywhere-docs/inspect-traffic/organizing-traffic.md

 1. Use **Share** option from the context menu.

-1. Save the sessions (share sessions will be explicitly stored in the cloud).
+1. Save the sessions (shared sessions are always stored in the cloud).

 1. Complete the share by: